VBlesius/RHRT/Paper/paper.md

 Since it reflects the status of the autonomic nervous system, HRT is a feasible method to estimate the health risk of a person [@lombardi_origin_2011].
 Together with other autonomic markers as heart rate variability, HRT analysis is already used for risk stratification in the clinical practice.
-Several tools for HRT analysis have been published until now, but are not available anymore (an HRT program available on request on the discontinued [www.h-r-t.org](www.h-r-t.org) and a software tool published in [@kudrynski_computer_2011]) or are restricted to specific platforms like HRVAnalysis to Windows [@pichot_hrvanalysis_2016].
+Several tools for HRT analysis have been published until now, but are not available anymore (an HRT program available on request on the discontinued [www.h-r-t.org](www.h-r-t.org) and a software tool published in @kudrynski_computer_2011) or are restricted to specific platforms like HRVAnalysis to Windows [@pichot_hrvanalysis_2016].
 Furthermore, they focus on risk stratification and therefore implement the standard HRT assessment workflows and parameters.

 However, analysis of the methodology of HRT assessment is still needed [@blesius_hrt_2020], because optimal filtering and calculation parameters have not been systematically assessed yet.
 Variations in methodology can lead to less comparable or even conflicting data and reduce the validity of HRT.
 To tackle this, a tool like ``RHRT`` is required with batch processing and the possibility to alter the used methodology.
-For example, the package enabled us to study the optimal number of intervals needed for TS calculation, which is a continous issue that leads to reduced comparability of research data (unpublished).
+For example, the package enabled us to study the optimal number of intervals needed for TS calculation, which is a continous issue that leads to reduced comparability of research data [@blesius_comparability_2021].

 # Minimal example